coder/docs/setup/configuration.md

 your license information, and more.

-After you complete this process, you'll be redirected to the main Coder deployment dashboard, where you can create new users, images, and environments.
+After you complete this process, you'll be redirected to the main Coder dashboard, where you can create new users, images, and environments.

 > After completing the configuration process, we recommend creating a **site
 > manager** user that can be used to create additional users and resources. **We